IELTS-written-exam-prevent-animals-from-dying

 • The dog ran around the corner.
 (The corner is the prepositional object)

-• We head towards the airport.
+• We walk towards the airport.
 (The airport is the prepositional object)

 • The car sits in the garage.
 (The garage is the prepositional object)